jnduli/blog_jnduli.co.ke/content/drafts/sc-im_color_configuration.md

 Slug: sc-im-color-configuration
 Author: John Nduli

-I couldn't read the cells in [sc-im](https://github.com/andmarti1424/sc-im) because there was little contrast between the background and foreground colors.
+I couldn't read cells in [sc-im](https://github.com/andmarti1424/sc-im) because there was little contrast between the background and foreground colors.
 I temporarily fixed this by changing my terminal's color scheme, but I'd prefer to keep it.
-A good compromise was to change Sc-im's colors, for example:
+A permanent solution was to change sc-im's colors, for example:

 ```vim
 color "type=INPUT fg=WHITE bg=BLACK"